jelastic-jps/glassfish/README.md

 - [GlassFish](https://github.com/jelastic-docker/glassfish) _Worker_ and _DAS_ nodes template

-Upon deploying this solution, you’ll get the already configured and ready-to-work GlassFish cluster inside the Cloud, that consists of DAS node, 2 GF application servers, HAProxy load balancer and is secured by [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl).
+Upon deploying this solution, you’ll get the already configured and ready-to-work GlassFish cluster inside the Cloud, that consists of DAS node, 2 GF application servers (workers), HAProxy load balancer and is secured by [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl).
 For the detailed guidance on this JPS package installation and management, refer to the [GlassFish Cluster with Automatic Load Balancing](http://blog.jelastic.com/2016/08/16/how-to-configure-glassfish-cluster-with-automatic-load-balancing/) page.

 ## Auto-Scaling Configuration